 For many women, the choice might be a no-brainer.
-They either definitely want a natural birth with a midwife, or they definitely want to give birth with the assistance of pain medicine at a hospital.
+They either definitely want a natural birth with a midwife, or they definitely want to give birth with the assistance of pain medicine at a hospital as cbd oil from hemp or others.
 But being the indecisive person that I am, when it came to the birthing process of my third child, I teetered between the two until almost literally the last minute.

 For baby number one, I was determined to do it all-natural, but having to be induced with a Foley Bulb and Pitocin, I couldn’t bear it without the epidural.
 For baby number two, I almost didn’t think about it at all and just went in and got the epidural right away.
 But for whatever reason, for baby number three, it became an internal dilemma – a constant back and forth about the pros and cons of a natural birth, and a pain-free birth.